The Ultimate Guide to Section 179 And Bonus Depreciation For Waste Businesses

 Let me introduce Section 179.
 It’s a code that applies to tangible personal property.
 Section 179 allows business owners to deduct the full purchase price of software & other qualifying equipment, like trucks, from their waste business throughout the tax year.
 So, if you choose to purchase software for your waste business, you can get a tax write-off.

 Why does this exist?
-Section 179 is meant to encourage small businesses with an average income to make decisions that allow them to grow their business and in other words, help them grow their income.
-This is a win-win for the government because the more money your business makes in the future, the higher your taxable income becomes.
-That’s why it’s so important to stay up-to-date on ways to lower that taxable income!
+Section 179 is meant to encourage small businesses to make decisions that allow them to grow their business and in other words, help them grow their income.
+By making these investments, businesses can better position themselves for long-term success.

 Examples Of Tax Deductible Items Under Section 179 And Bonus Depreciation

-The tax law permits businesses to deduct any expenses which help them attract new customers and retain their current ones.
+The tax law permits businesses to deduct ordinary and necessary expenses that directly contribute to generating revenue or maintaining operations.
 There are many other expenses your waste business may be able to deduct and it is important to make sure you understand them.
 Here are some examples:

 There are two types of expenses: